Marcos564/Argentinian-Geolocator/README.md

 1. Clone the repository:<br>
    `git clone https://github.com/Marcos564/Argentinian-Geolocator`
 3. Open the index.html file in your browser.
+(It doesn't necessarily have to run on a localserver).